oz123/awesome-c/README.md

 * [gperftools][295] - A collection of utilities for measuring and improving performance.
 [3-clause BSD][6].
 * [hammer][356] - Parser combinators for binary formats.
 [GNU GPLv2.1][8] only.
-* [Hans Boehm GC][125] - Garbage collection for C?
-Don't mind if I do!
-Various licenses, all free.
 * [Hoedown][405] - A fully-standards-compliant, extension-supporting, UTF-8
   aware, fast Markdown parser.
 [Expat][11].
 * [huffandpuff][214] - A minimal Huffman encoder and decoder.
 Public domain.
 * [iniparser][336] - A parser for .ini files.
 [Expat][11].
-* [jemalloc][293] - A malloc implementation that emphasizes avoidance of fragmentation and scalable concurrency support.
-[FreeBSD][24].
 * [jwHash][350] - A fast hashtable implementation.
 [Apache2.0][32].
 * [kdtree][337] - A simple library for working with KD-trees.
 [3-clause BSD][6].
 * [Kitsune][355] - An efficient, general-purpose framework for dynamic software